Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 ```

 Given this, we can define a function which takes a `ReplCommand`, and preforms an action in a
  `ReplCtx`.
-This cleanly seperates our parsing code from our action-oriented code.
+This cleanly separates our parsing code from our action-oriented code.

 ```kotlin
 fun ReplCtx.executeCommand(command: ReplCommand) {